-As mentioned earlier, the Navy's proposed FY2021 budget requests \$30.0 million in R&D funding for the program.
-Most of this funding would be used for initial industry and Navy studies on the ship.
-The funding is requested in

-Project 4045, Next Generation Medium Logistics Ship, within Program Element (PE) 0603563N, Ship Concept Advanced Design, which is line 45 in the Navy's FY2021 research and development account.
+As mentioned earlier, the Navy's proposed FY2021 budget requested \$30.0 million in R&D funding for the program.
+Most of this funding was requested for initial industry and Navy studies on the ship.
+The funding was requested in Project 4045, Next Generation Medium Logistics Ship, within Program Element (PE) 0603563N, Ship Concept Advanced Design, which was line 45 in the Navy's FY2021 research and development account.